bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 });
 ```

-The `session` contains the connected Ledger client, the Bitcoin network, the
+The `session` contains the connected Ledger client, the Bitcoin network, and a
-`Output` constructor for your backend, and a mutable `store` object.
+mutable `store` object.

 Available Ledger modes are: